GamepadSquire

 • SAM (Semi-Autonomous Mechanoid): Offers unique engineering and hacking abilities, valuable for technical skill checks and puzzle solving.
 SAM's engineering abilities provide passive bonuses to Science and Engineering skill checks.

-These three companions are ideal for beginners because they cover the core skill sets of stealth, combat, and tech.
+These companions are ideal for beginners because they cover the core skill sets of stealth, combat, and tech.
 Having two companions with complementary skills gives you a strategic advantage in both combat and exploration, letting you tackle challenges from multiple angles.

 Building Trust and Unlocking Companion Abilities